 Financial Aid Policies

 All financial aid awards are need-based, calculated solely on demonstrated financial need.
 Admission decisions are made separately from decisions regarding financial aid.
 Awards are determined by the Financial Aid Committee (FAC), a small group appointed by the Board of Trustees.
-In determining awards, the Committee relies upon the expected family contribution as calculated by SSS (School and Student Services, an outside service providing financial assessment information to our School), the family’s submitted tax returns, and any special financial considerations communicated by the family.
-Final assistance decisions are based on the Committee’s assessment of the family’s need which is based on the documentation provided and the budgeted funds available.
-Please be aware, there is always a greater demand for assistance than there are available resources.
+In determining awards, the Committee relies upon the expected family contribution as calculated by Blackbaud Financial Aid Services, an outside service providing financial assessment information to our School), the family’s submitted tax returns, and any special financial considerations communicated by the family.
+Final aid decisions are based on the Committee’s assessment of the family’s need and the budgeted funds available.
+Please be aware, there is always a greater demand for aid than there are available resources.
 Financial Aid is not available to nursery families unless there are siblings in MAK thru Grade 12 within the School.

 Financial aid must be applied for annually.
 While the School cannot guarantee the same level of financial support beyond any single year, the goal is to continue offering an award consistent with a family’s demonstrated need whenever possible.

 Information related to financial aid is kept in strict confidence, and students receiving assistance are not held to different academic or behavioral standards.
 The School allocates financial aid systematically, with priority given first to returning students, followed by new students.
 Please note that in order to be considered for financial aid, the payment of open tuition balances must be current.
 While families requesting assistance must submit a completed student contract, this contract is not binding until a decision has been reached regarding their financial aid application.